spatiban9/santhosh-webdev-labs/reflection.md

 #### 4.Were there other exercises that might have helped you learn this week’s topic a little better?

 If we had another exercise on nested grids, it would have made the practice more challenging and helped me understand complex layouts better.

+### Javascript

+#### 1.Were you able to complete the exercises on your own or did you use the videos or the solutions for help?

+I was able to complete the exercises mostly on my own.
+For some tasks like using reduce() or working with DOM events, I referred to the class notes.

+#### 2.How helpful did you find the exercises in this section?
+Was there one exercise that was particularly helpful?

+The exercises were helpful, exercise 6 was useful as it helped me understand how to get data from an API and display it on the webpage.

+#### 3.Was there something that you wish had been explained better?

+I wish there was a bit more explanation about event listeners and the difference between click and input events in DOM manipulation would have been better.

+#### 4.Were there other exercises that might have helped you learn this week’s topic a little better?

+A few more exercises on array methods like map(), filter(), and reduce() would have helped me understand them better.